NREL/EnergyPlus/design/FY2023/NFP-RulesetModelDescriptionPhase2.md

 **Jason Glazer, GARD Analytics**

  - May 31, 2023
- - June 16, 2023 updates based on feedback
+ - June 19, 2023 updates based on feedback and added design document

 ## Justification for New Feature ##